 3. Botswana (Africa)

-Xpatulator’s hardship ranking system measures the relative quality of living in each locations, and assesses the level of difficulty that will be experienced in adapting to each location.
+In assessing how much to pay an expatriate, it is important to take into account the relative hardship, in terms of quality of living conditions between locations, and assesses the relative level of difficulty that will be experienced in adapting to a new location.

 The ratings for hardship are classified into four main groups, the first being those with no real hardship, while the three categories with hardship can be described as follows: